theuerc/Website/gitpod/docs/command-line-interface.md

 ## top

-Displays the used and available workspace CPU and memory.
+Displays the current workspace's class info along with the used and available CPU and memory.

 ```sh
 gp top
 ```

+You can also use `gp top --json` to get output in JSON format if you want to access them.